Learn About IVF: Page Contents

 A number of findings suggest that human IVF pre-embryos sometimes lack the ability to thin and hatch through their zona pellucida.
 The pre-embryo is held by a micropipette while a specialized laser beam is utilized to create a small opening in the zona pellucida.

 Intracytoplasmic Sperm Injection (ICSI) enables men with poor sperm quality to father children.
-ICSI is used when the male has a very low sperm count, if sperm motility is poor, or if there is a low percentage of normal shaped sperm.
+ICSI is used when the male has a very low sperm count, if sperm motility is poor, or if there is a low percentage of normal-shaped sperm.
 It is used in some cases of unexplained failed fertilization in a prior IVF cycle.
-It is also used for sperm obtained through TESE (testicular extracted sperm) and for all cycles involving PGS (pre-implantation genetic screening).
+It is also used for sperm obtained through TESE (testicular extracted sperm) and for all cycles involving PGT (preimplantation genetic testing).

 In the ICSI procedure, a microscopic hole is placed in the egg membrane with an instrument that resembles a needle.
 A single sperm from the male is inserted into the egg.